spncrhrstn/spencerharston.com/src/posts/hide-ubuntu-pro-messages.md

 I'm running Ubuntu Server 20.04.5 on my home server, which from my quick research, it looks like the messages only show up in LTS distributions.
 I really don't care about subscribing to Ubuntu Pro, even if it's free for personal use.
 I really dislike seeing ads in my OS, so I figured I can just hide the messages.

-## Hide the Ubuntu Pro message in the MOTD
+## Hide the Ubuntu Pro and ESM messages in the MOTD
-To hide the message, it's as simple as renaming the file at `/etc/update-motd.d/88-esm-announce`.
-You can do this with the following command:
+To hide the message, it's as simple as renaming the files at `/etc/update-motd.d/88-esm-announce` and `/etc/update-motd.d/91-contract-ua-esm-status`.
+You can do this with the following commands:

 ```
 sudo mv /etc/update-motd.d/88-esm-announce /etc/update-motd.d/88-esm-announce.bak
+sudo mv /etc/update-motd.d/91-contract-ua-esm-status /etc/update-motd.d/91-contract-ua-esm-status.bak
 ```
-Simple as that.

 ## Hide the Ubuntu Pro messages in `apt` commands
 Similar to the steps above, you can turn off the messages by renaming the file at `/etc/apt/apt.conf.d/20apt-esm-hook.conf` and creating an empty file in its place.
 The commands are: